moby/moby/docs/sources/reference/builder.md

 > `ENV DEBIAN_FRONTEND noninteractive`.
 Which will persist when the container
 > is run interactively; for example: `docker run -t -i image bash`

+## ATTR

+    ATTR <key> <value>

+The `ATTR` instruction sets an initial value for the attribute named `<key>`.
+The attribute value is not available to the container itself, but may be reported by `docker inspect` and overidden by `docker attr`.

+The value must be a JSON literal; so, for example, strings must be double-quoted.

 ## ADD

     ADD <src>... <dest>